in

 Halogen lights last longer than their incandescent argon cousins, both styles are being phased out because of their high environmental cost.

-LED lights use electricity to produce photons, which are perceived as light by the human eye.
+LED lights use electricity to produce photons, which are perceived as illumination by the human eye.
 They last even longer than CFL bulbs and are considered non-toxic for disposal purposes.

-Whatever type of bulb you opt for, you will have a choice about the temperature and quality of the light provided.
-Always check your light fixture base and manufacturer recommendations
+Whatever type of bulb you opt for, you will have a choice about the temperature and quality of the radiance provided.
+Always check your luminaire base and manufacturer recommendations.

-How to Choose the Right Types of Ceiling Lights
+How to Choose the Right Lighting Fixture Types for the Ceiling

-To choose the right ceiling light for your room, you need to decide what kind of light you need.
-Is it ambient light, adding general illumination to the space?
+You must decide what illumination you need to choose the right ceiling luminaire for your room.
+Is it ambient lighting, adding general illumination to the space?
 Recessed, flush, or semi-flush ceiling lights will meet this need.

 Are you looking for task lighting to help you use the space effectively, such as lighting a conversation area or work area?

-Track and rail lights are very flexible and customizable, and pendant lights can provide a defined pool of light.
+Track and rail lights are very flexible and customizable, and pendant lights can provide a defined pool of radiance.

-Or maybe the purpose is to highlight the ceiling, creating the illusion of more space.
+Or maybe the purpose is to highlight the ceiling creating the illusion of more space.
 LED strips are the best way to achieve this goal.
+They can additionally be used for under cabinet lighting just as effectively to add visual interest and additional illumination.

 A good rule of thumb for positioning recessed lighting is to divide the height of the ceiling by two, and place lights according to the result.